-In the meantime, here is Chapter One.
+In the meantime, here it is.
 I hope you like it.
 I’d love to hear your comments.

 Cedar Evan’s ears popped.
 The quarantine pod shuddered.
 The watering can fell off the bench.
 She lost her balance and smacked into a seedling table.
 The light over the containment hatch blinked red—on-off on-off on-off––again.
 Shit.